France has become one of the most sought-after study-abroad destinations.

 The Emile Boutmy Scholarship at Sciences Po is a merit-based program that attracts top international students.
 It covers undergraduate or Master’s studies at Sciences Po in France.

-This is open to international students outside the European Union.
-The scholarship has partial to complete coverage of tuition fees, depending on the study level and financial need.
+This scholarship is open to international students outside the European Union.
+Depending on the study level and financial need, the scholarship covers tuition fees in whole or in part.

 How to apply?